Original Format: cassette

 You know, I only just now realized that “S&M” could also be “smoke and mirrors.”
 (Not just “Spaniards and Mexicans.”)

-Anyway… as I listen to this now, there’s a lot of good stuff in there, but there seem to be all kinds of perplexing left turns.
+Anyway… as I listen to this now, there’s a lot of good stuff in there, but also all kinds of perplexing left turns.
 It must have made some kind of sense at the time.

 My Dog Barks Some Jack Nance